bluefireteam/audioplayers/doc/audio_cache.md

     // import in the begining of the file import 'package:audioplayers/audio_cache.dart';

-    // add it to your class as a static memeber static AudioCache player = AudioCache();
+    // add it to your class as a static member static AudioCache player = AudioCache();
     // or as a local variable
     final player = AudioCache();